Sanglorian/orcus/Orcus Advanced Options - current.md

 Changing from one identity to the other takes 1 minute and must be done out of sight from other creatures.
 As this process involves both physical changes such as clothing and makeup along with an altered state of mind, other effects that change your appearance don't reduce the time required to change identities.

 Your two identities are completely distinct.
-You have your current identity's alignment for effects that rely on alignment, though you are eligible for abilities that require a certain alignment (such as a cleric's deity) only if both of your identities qualify.
+You have your current identity's alignment for effects that rely on alignment, though you are eligible for abilities that require a certain alignment (such as an artifact that only respects good characters) only if both of your identities qualify.
 Researching one of your identities don't reveal information about the other unless the person attempting the research knows both identities are the same person.
 Effects that detect you based on your identity work only if you are currently in the identity the effect is trying to detect; otherwise, the effect fails as if the target didn't exist.

 ### Nameless One